isomerpages/moe-serangoonsec/_about-us/School Identity.md

 ##### School Motto

-Seek to Grow, Strive to Excel, Serve with Honour
+<center>Seek to Grow, Strive to Excel, Serve with Honour</center>

 ##### School Song
-We proudly sing about our school
+<center>We proudly sing about our school
 That shines among the rest.
 With youthful vigour, youthful zest,
 We'll make our school the best!